-We are excited about the interest around our Master of Research (MRes) degree and have compiled the information below to answer some of the most common enquiries.
+We have compiled the information below to answer some of the most common enquiries about our Master of Research program.
 We encourage you to review these FAQs and if you have any further questions or would like to know more about the Master of Research, please contact the Graduate Research School.

 Master of Research program

 The Master of Research (MRes) is a two-year postgraduate research training degree that provides you with the skills and knowledge needed to undertake PhD study and a research career.

 Stage 1 of the program involves intensive research training coursework where you will engage with your peers and academics in an interdisciplinary environment.
 The coursework is designed to help you build your skills as a researcher, master the art of knowledge translation, and develop a strong research proposal.
 You will gain deep knowledge in your chosen disciplinary area and have the opportunity to research a topic you are passionate about.

 In Stage 2 of the program, you will undertake your own research project under the supervision of an academic who is a specialist in your field of research.
 Your project will involve the development of a 25,000-word thesis that will be externally examined.

 The Master of Research is a pathway to a Doctor of Philosophy (PhD) at Western Sydney University.
 It is closely aligned with similar degrees around the world and, unlike Honours programs, is an internationally recognised qualification.